vjovanov/actormig/actor-migration.md

 2. `restart()` - standard Akka actors are restarted by default after failure.
 This can not be paired on the Scala side.

-All Scala methods need to be translated to only two methods that ex For other methods we provide the simple translation scheme:
+All other `Actor` methods need to be translated to two methods that exist on the ActorRef.
+The translation is achieved by the following rules:

 1. `!!(msg: Any): Future[Any]` gets replaced with `?`.